cjus/hydra-aws-docker-article/README2.md

 Make sure to grab the Access Key and Secret Key as you'll need those shortly.

-To assist with the creation and configuration of EC2 instances we'll create a shell script called `create_node` which uses the [docker-machine](https://docs.docker.com/machine/overview/) command to create an EC2 instance and install the docker engine.
+To assist with the creation and configuration of EC2 instances we'll create a shell script called `create-node` which uses the [docker-machine](https://docs.docker.com/machine/overview/) command to create an EC2 instance and install the docker engine.

 ```shell
 #!/bin/bash